thingSoC/embedis/doc/mainpage.md

 from pins, sensors, interfaces, and other I/O devices, \n across a number of different embedded platforms and IDEs. \n
 \par
-\section	main_theory Embedis CLI Overview
+\section	main_overview Embedis CLI Overview
 \par
 The Embedis command line interface (CLI) uses familiar SET/GET/DEL commands \n for storing, retriving, and deleting key-value pairs in the persistant memory stores. \n